Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 You can also collect gold to upgrade your specimen's attributes, as well as collect boxes that you can open (if you have internet) and give you golds or hats.
 Hats collected in the game can be equipped and each hat has its own unique attribute.

-One of Playdead's masterpiece, along with its other platformer game Inside, Limbo is a puzzle-platform game where the player guides the unnamed boy through the game and story of finding his lost sister.
+One of Playdead's masterpiece, along with its other side-scroll platformer game Inside, Limbo is a puzzle-platform game where the player guides the unnamed boy through the game and story of finding his lost sister.

 The developer built the game's puzzles expecting the player to fail before finding the correct solution.
 Playdead called the style of play "trial and death", and used gruesome imagery for the boy's deaths to steer the player from unworkable solutions.
 The game is presented in black-and-white tones, using lighting, film grain effects and minimal ambient sounds to create an eerie atmosphere often associated with the horror genre.